rackspace-cookbooks/mysql-multi/README.md

 best `bind_address` for mysql.
 Allowing you to set it to whatever is needed for your specific configuration.

+`['mysql-multi']['install_recipe']` default behaviour is to install MySQL using mysql-multi::default recipe, however this allows the use of your own custom recipe should you require alternative configuration (e.g. data directory).
+Default to 'mysql-multi'

 `['mysql-multi']['serverid']` default behaviour is to use a unique ID create from the IP address, however this allows manual overriding.
 Default to nil

 Additional attributes added due to the redesign of the community MySQL recipe.